T1100

 2F Lazona Kawasaki Toshiba Bldg., 72-34, Horikawa-Cho, Saiwai-Ku, Kawasaki 212-8585, Japan

-Visitor information Open to the public
+Visitor information Not open to the public

 Contact Toshiba Science Museum Tel.+81-44-549-2200